Monthly Tech-Tip from Tony Hansen SignUp

 3D print a beer bottle mold

-Drawing your objects in CAD software is the most difficult step in leveraging 3D printing for slip-casting mold making and production.
-In this 11 minute step-by-step video we will draw a mold-mold, using Fusion 360, that can be 3D printed.
-Plaster can be poured into it without even a need for mold soap.
-It is the best fitting and most dimensionally accurate mold we have ever made.
-This is well within the reach of almost any potter.
+Drawing your objects in CAD software is the most difficult step in leveraging 3D printing for slip-casting.
+In this 11 minute step-by-step video, we will draw a case mold, using Fusion 360.
+It can be 3D printed and plaster poured in to make a working mold.
+Mold soap is not even needed.
+This method of quickly making a pilot mold is well within the reach of almost any potter.

 Printing my own version 1 block mold in two pieces